MicrosoftDocs/cpp-docs/docs/linux/connect-to-your-remote-linux-computer.md

 To set up this remote connection:

+1. Create a private key file.
+Currently only RSA and DSA keys are supported.
+You can create a private key file by following these steps:

+    1. On the Windows machine, create the ssh key pair with `ssh-keygen -t rsa`

+    1. From Windows, copy the public key to the Linux machine: `scp -p C:\Users\<USERNAME>\.ssh\id_rsa.pub user@hostname`:

+    1. On the Linux system, add the key to the list of authorized keys (and ensure the file has the correct permissions): `cat ~/id_rsa.pub >> ~/.ssh/authorized_keys; chmod 600 ~/.ssh/authorized_keys`

+    1. In Visual Studio, add the connection (in Connection Manager).
+The default private key name is `C:\Users\<USERNAME>\.ssh\id_rsa`.

 1. Build the project for the first time or manually create a new entry by selecting **Tools > Options** and then open the **Cross Platform > Connection Manager** node and click the **Add** button.

    ![Connection Manager](media/settings_connectionmanager.png)